Who doesn’t love a hygge Sunday afternoon with hot beverages, relaxing background music, and some coffee table books about minimalism?

 Whether you want to enjoy a light read or entertain your guests with some aesthetic books on display, these 5 books about design will transmit a soothing vibe.

 This is Home – the Art of Simple Living by Natalie Walton

-Inspired by case studies from Australia, the US, and Scandinavia, Walton’s book delivers ideas on how to cut out the unnecessary in order to focus on the essence of living.
+Inspired by case studies from Australia, the US, and Scandinavia, Walton’s book delivers ideas on how to cut out the unnecessary to focus on the essence of living.

-On this basis, if you want to simplify your space in accordance with essentialist guidelines, This is Home should be a permanent guest on your coffee table.
+On this basis, if you want to simplify your space per essentialist guidelines, This is Home should be a permanent guest on your coffee table.